-Production has now begun on the 2D animation feature by Waltz with Bashir director Ari Folman, which retells the haunting story of Anne Frank.
+Production is under way on the 2D animation feature by Waltz with Bashir director Ari Folman, which retells the haunting story of Anne Frank.
+See the first trailer.

-Where is Anne Frank? is a co-production between Purple Whale/Walking the Dog (Belgium), Samsa Films/Doghouse Films (Luxembourg), Bridgit Folman Film Gang (Israel) and Submarine (The Netherlands).
-The script focuses on Kitty, Anne's pen pal friend to whom her diary entries are addressed.
-The film has Kitty discovering Anne's diary and reading them, eventually setting the whole story in motion
+Where is Anne Frank? is a co-production between Purple Whale/Walking the Dog (Belgium), Samsa Films/Doghouse Films (Luxembourg), Bridgit Folman Film Gang (Israel), Submarine (The Netherlands) and Le Pacte (France), The script focuses on Kitty, Anne's pen pal friend to whom her diary entries are addressed.
+Kitty discovers in today's Amsterdam Anne's diary and reading them, eventually setting the whole story in motion.

 As previously stated by the director himself: